Flow paths, sources of wastewater, service connections, and collection system maps

 - Does this service connect to a sanitary sewer, combined sewer, or storm drain?

-- Which pipe segment should be televised, cleaned, bypassed, or flow monitored?
+- Which segment should be televised, cleaned, bypassed, or flow-monitored?

-Good field practice is to update records after locating missing structures, finding unmapped laterals, collecting GPS points, repairing pipe, or discovering a cross-connection.
-A correct map can prevent a small backup investigation from becoming an overflow response.
+Good practice is to update records after locating missing structures, finding unmapped laterals, collecting GPS points, repairing pipe, or discovering a cross-connection.
+An accurate map can keep a small backup investigation from becoming an SSO response.

 A sewer crew sees a sharp flow increase within minutes of a rainstorm, then flow drops soon after the rain stops.
 Which source is most likely?